 Just before the start, the driver gave us some instruction and advice, like where to decide to turn back if you see that won’t make to the end or time for each part of the track.

-After that quick chat I started my way on a Sunday at 7:30am, around 10C degrees and a bit of fog.
+After that quick chat, I started my way on a Sunday at 7:30 am, around 10°C and a bit of fog.
 I was alone, no Thais and no kids.
-Motivation starts as you put yourself in Frodo’s, nerd moment, and imagine you doing the same journey to destroy the ring.
+Motivation starts as you put yourself in Frodo’s shoes, nerd moment, and imagine you doing the same journey to destroy the ring.

 First and easy part, under 5km, from Mangatepopo to Soda Springs.
 I did in just 1h and thought that would be easy to complete the others 14.4km at the same pace.
 Once you reach Soda Springs, there is a sign saying to do not continue if you are not fit and etc. This is the place to turn back, as our driver told us, because the next step, or steps, are what they call the “Devil’ Staircase”.
 You will find out why it has that name.
 This is the hardest part and brings you all the way up from Soda Springs to Red Crater (top of the track, excluding summit trek).

-From that part, it’s way down.
-Legs were not helping anymore; the ground was wet, steep and slippery.
+From that part, it’s the way down.
+My legs were not helping anymore; the ground was wet, steep and slippery.
 Both sides of the mountain are hills and I confess I was scared.
 That is, I believe, the part that took more time: I was going down very slowly, one tiny step at the time.
-You will find that Emerald and Blue lakes are a great and relaxing view with the green / blue colors while you head down.
+You will find that Emerald and Blue lakes are a great and relaxing view of the green / blue colors while you head down.